Spatial deformation in a Bayesian spatiotemporal model for incomplete matrix-variate responses: Simulation studies

 We conduct a simulation study to evaluate the practical benefits of the proposed model relative to simpler alternatives.
 In particular, we examine whether incorporating spatial deformation and cross-variable correlation improves parameter estimation and predictive performance.
 To this end, we generate synthetic anisotropic spatiotemporal data under controlled settings, varying the time series length and the fraction of missing observations.
 The results are then compared across four model specifications that differ in their treatment of anisotropy and multivariate dependence.
+The four models under comparison ($\mathcal{M}_{h}$, $h \in \{1, 2, 3, 4\}$) are defined in Section~\ref{sec:Model_Comparison-Checking}.